-Leucine-Rich, Glioma-Inactivated Protein 1 Antibody, IgG with Reflex to Titer, Serum
+Leucine-Rich, Glioma-Inactivated Protein 1 Antibody, IgG CBA-IFA with Reflex to Titer, Serum

 Aid in diagnosis of leucine-rich glioma inactivated 1 protein (LGI1) antibody disorders associated with limbic encephalitis, hyponatremia, and myoclonic movements.
 Disorders are rarely associated with tumors.
 Use to manage antibody-positive (LGI1) individual following immunotherapy and/or plasmapheresis.